ShareFacebook Twitter AddThis

 People can be divided into two categories: those who cook and those who don’t.
 Devotees of the culinary art are often self-taught or have learned watching mum or granny, so they often resort to solutions that are dictated by habit.
 In actual fact, such methods may turn out to be laborious or complicated or – more often – simply wrong.

-So here are 15 common errors we all tend to make in the kitchen, more often that we think.
+So here are 15 common cooking mistakes we all tend to make in the kitchen and solutions so you can get it right every time.

 1. HOW TO PEEL BANANAS